hoangthe2924/api-classroom-version2/README.md

 # api-classroom-version2
-This repository is version 2 of my project in Advanced Web Development course.
+This repository is the 2nd version of my project in Advanced Web Development course.
 You can see it [here](https://github.com/hoangthe2924/classroom-api).
 In this version, we add Assignment Tab and allow student upload their assignments to host's drive.

 ## Tutorial: